 Faculty & Staff

-The instructor will hold office hours remotely at the time listed above.
-Please email the instructor directly for the Zoom meeting link
+The instructor will hold office hours remotely at the time listed above and by appointment.
+Please email the instructor directly for the Zoom meeting link.

 Professor McCormick is interested in communication, social theory, and the practice of everyday life, especially as these topics intersect with broader issues in intellectual and cultural history.
 He is particularly interested in psychoanalytic theory and technique, the history and philosophy of animals, mathematical approaches to language and social interaction, and the sociopragmatics of sense and sexuality in the digital age, where pleasure is often mistaken for enjoyment and fantasy routinely misconstrued as love.

 His first book, Letters to Power: Public Advocacy Without Public Intellectuals, won the Franklyn S. Haiman Award for Distinguished Scholarship in Freedom of Expression, the James A. Winans - Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address, and the Everett Lee Hunt Award.
 His second book, The Chattering Mind: A Conceptual History of Everyday Talk, was recently published by the University of Chicago Press.
 Professor McCormick is currently at work on two new book projects: one on animal philosophy and another on Lacanian psychoanalysis.
 He also co-edits a book series on Rhetoric & Public Culture: History, Theory, Critique at the University of California Press.